erxes/erxes/docs/developer/amazon-ses.md

 ## Test configuration.

 Amazon places all new accounts in the Amazon SES sandbox.
 While your account is in the sandbox, you can use all of the features of Amazon SES.
-However, when your account is in the sandbox, Amazzon have applied the following restrictions to your account:
+However, when your account is in the sandbox, Amazon have applied the following restrictions to your account:

 + You can only send mail to verified email addresses and domains, or to the Amazon SES mailbox simulator.